Microsoft Dataverse and model-driven apps activity logging

 Example 3 – List of messages logged when user converts a lead to opportunity

-When audit log search in the Microsoft 365 Security and Compliance Center is turned on, user and activity from your organization is recorded in the audit log and retained for 90 days.
+When audit log search in the Microsoft Purview compliance portal is turned on, user and activity from your organization is recorded in the audit log and retained for 90 days.
 However, your organization might not want to record and retain audit log data.
 Or you might be using a third-party security information and event management (SIEM) application to access your auditing data.
 In those cases, a global admin can turn off audit log search in Microsoft 365.

 - Office has a 3KB limit for each audit record.
 Therefore, in some cases a single record from customer engagement apps needs to be split into multiple records in Office.
 The CorrelationId field can be used to retrieve the set of split records for a given source record.
 Operations that are likely to require splitting include RetrieveMultiple and ExportToExcel.